College and Career Readiness indicates what a graduate must know in order to be successful in higher education and beyond.

 Career One Stop

 ACT Testing Info and Registration:The ACT is given at Wills Point High School

 Scholarship Information:For a list of SEVERAL local scholarship options - Click HERE for the WPHS Counselor's Corner webpage

-The following website are a great resource for scholarships, there are tons available!!
+The following website is a great resource for scholarships, there are tons available!!

 The Minnie Piper Stevens CompendiumThe Compendium of Texas Colleges and Financial Aid Calendar is published yearly.
-The Compendium contains a list of colleges and universities in the State of Texas, admission requirements, total expenses for an academic year, financial aid data and related information, helpful hints to the college bound, together with a Calendar of various scholarship deadlines arranged by months.
+The Compendium contains a list of colleges and universities in the State of Texas, admission requirements, total expenses for an academic year, financial aid data and related information, helpful hints to the college-bound, together with a Calendar of various scholarship deadlines arranged by month.
 Your counselor has a few of these books available to you by request.
 You may also find the Compendium online at